jonaslindell-th/blog/_posts/2021-09-08-github-actions.markdown

 ---

+<br/><br/>
 CI is a practice which facilitates merging code to the master branch continuously.
 By introducing a CI pipeline in Github actions for example, a merge attempt to the main branch triggers a series of automated steps.
 These steps may involve running the code build, unit tests and code analysis.

-If a new code branch pass all of the automated steps in the pipeline without any errors, the merge to the main branch is successfull and may continue to the next stage e.g. deployment to the cloud.
+If a new code branch were to pass all of the automated steps in the pipeline without any errors, the merge to the main branch is successfull and may continue to the next stage e.g. deployment to the cloud.
 Should any of the steps fail, a notification is sent to the development team containing the error report, so that they may fix the issues and the merge attempt is prevented from progressing to any further stages.

-As to describe this proccess, the pipeline acts as a safety net between commits that may "break" the application and a fully functional master branch.
+As to describe this proccess, the pipeline acts as a safety net between commits that may "break" the application and a fully functional deployment.

 ### References